shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-budgeting-and-scheduling.md

 1. **Optional:** Click **+Add Subflight** to create one or more subflights that you can use to further customize flight pacing and spend.

     > [!NOTE]
     >  Budget subflights are an **Alpha** feature that allow you to set custom budget and pacing settings for specific days within a line item flight.
-If you'd like to gain access to them, please contact your Xandr account representative.
+If you'd like to gain access to them, please contact your Microsoft Advertising account representative.

    1. Enter a name for your subflight.
    1. Select a start and end date for your subflight.